-Note: The two-semester composition option may prevent a student from meeting the 29 credit hour minimum required for admission.
-Please consult an advisor.
+Note: The two-semester option may prevent a student from meeting the 29 credit hour minimum required for admission.
+Students are encouraged to take either ENG-W 130 or W 170.

-■ Anatomy, Physiology, or Microbiology
+Anatomy, Physiology, or Microbiology

 ANAT-A 215 is required.
 However, if students are unable to register for anatomy, they may use PHSL-P 215 or BIOL-M 200-M 215 in its place.
 Students who take BIOL-M 200-M 215 must ensure that they earn at least 8 credits within the critical/analytical/science cluster-see "Admission Requirements."